sonic-net/SONiC/doc/aaa/TACACS+ Design.md

  - User may run script with interpreter commands:
    - python ./userscript.txt
    - sh ./usershellscript.txt
- - Allow user create and run script may cause potensial security issue, so TACACS+ server side should setup rules correctly, for example, block RO user run any user script.
+ - Allow user create and run script may cause potensial security issue, so suggest administrator setup rules from TACACS+ server side to block RO user create and run script.

-## 1.4 Docker support
- - Docker exec command will be covered by Authorization and Accounting.
- - Any command run inside docker container will not covered by Authorization and Accounting.

-## 1.5 Multiple TACACS server
+## 1.4 Multiple TACACS server
  - Support config multiple TACACS server.
+ - First server in the list will be primary server.
  - When a server not accessible, will try next server as backup.
  - When all server not accessible from SONiC, use native failover solution.